addieuwu/2.3-Scope/lesson_1.md

 ## Your Task

 ### Who are you
-Create a function called WhoAreYou,
+Create a function called whoAreYou that prompts the user for:

-- That prompts first "What is your Name",

-- Then "How old are you"

-- Finally "What is your favorite hobby".
+- their name,
+- their age,
+- and their favourite hobby.

-- Store the users answers and finally output (Hello, " " , you are " " years old and your favorite hobby is " "!)
+Store the users answers and finally output (Hello, "name" , you are "age" years old and your favourite hobby is "favourite hobby"!)
 -Replace each " " with the users answer.

 ### Tax calculator
-Create a function with the name tax_calculator, that includes the parameter "dollars", which takes in a dollar ammount and prints the value with tax added (13%), onto the console.
+Create a function called tax_calculator(dollars), which takes in a dollar amount and prints the value with tax added (13%), onto the console.

 ### Calculator
-Create a function called "Calculator" with the perameter (operation).
+Create a function called calculator(operator) that:
-Operation can either be "+", "-", "*", "/".
-The operations are strings not the actual symbol First, ask for and store two numbers from the user.
-Then, depending on the value of "operation", either add, subtract, multiplty or
+- asks the user for two numbers
+- does math based on the first number modified by the second number by the operator, ie. numbers = 3 & 4, operator = *, does 3x4

 ### Challenge Pythagorean Theorem (Medium)
-Create a function called Pythagorean, it will have three parameters (LegA, LegB, Hypoteneuse)
+Create a function called pythagorean(legA, legB).
+This function will perform the Pythagorean theorum to solve for the hypotenuse.

-- For this function one of the parameters will not be **Defined** and you have to solve for this missing side

-- Example of calling the function would be Pythagorean(5, ,10) or Pythagorean(12,10, )

-- Hint: You may or may not need to research something